hyperledger/besu-docs/docs/Tutorials/Quickstarts/Azure-Private-Network-Quickstart.md

 1. Click the **connect** button to obtain the information to connect with SSH (see [Requirements](#requirements)).

-1. Once connected to the machine, go to the `pantheon-quickstart` directory:
+1. Once connected to the machine, go to the `besu-quickstart` directory:
     ```bash
-    cd pantheon-quickstart
+    cd besu-quickstart
     ```

 1. Run the remove script: